jd28/rollnw/issues/smalls-rules-ownership-audit-followup.md

   indices, and stack policies return the existing empty result.
 Existing NWN1 combat fixtures cover attack, immunity, reduction, and resistance behavior.
   No traversal benchmark was run and no performance improvement is claimed.
+- [x] Item-property definitions, cost tables, parameter tables, and base-item permissions are validated into temporary contiguous storage and published as one active-resource batch.
+The observed fixture publishes 88 definitions, 31 cost rows, and 12 parameter rows.
+Invalid signed references reject the whole item-property domain; sibling rules domains remain initialized.
+- [x] Combat policy is resolved from the selected package at bootstrap and cached for the service generation.
+The native scheduler contains no NWN1 module or type names, and runtime mutation of the package contract rejects requests until the next service generation rather than lazily changing policy.
+- [x] The 18 native SmallS translation units were audited for signed index and count conversion.
+Effect-array indices and effect integer slots now reject out-of-range values before native conversion or iterator arithmetic; array slices normalize in 64-bit arithmetic and reject native arrays too large for the SmallS `int` length.
+Counts that cross the native-to-SmallS boundary saturate at `INT32_MAX`.
+A zero-capacity `StructArray::clear` uncovered by UBSan now skips the zero-byte `memset` instead of passing a null pointer.

+## Verification

+- Focused normal tests passed for active-resource item-property replacement, repeated initialization, all-or-nothing rejection, custom package combat, invalid combat contracts, scheduler lifecycle, and signed integer boundaries.
+- Clang ASan/UBSan passed the item-property publication and signed-boundary regressions (2 tests).
+Leak detection was disabled for this focused run after the full sanitizer invocation reported existing VM-lifetime leaks unrelated to these transforms; no ASan or UBSan diagnostic remained.
+- Signed-boundary coverage includes empty and two-entry effect arrays, valid first/last indices, negative values, `INT32_MIN`, `INT32_MAX`, valid first/last effect integer slots, and normalized slice endpoints.
+- The complete `rollnw_test` executable passed 1,927 tests from 154 suites in
+  444.964 seconds. `rollnw_benchmark`, `mudl`, `rollnw-client`, `smalls`,
+  `smalls-lsp`, and `smalls-datagen` all built successfully with their packaged standard-library copies.

+The simplification pass removed a proposed runtime policy lookup from every
+attack: package functions and their flat return layout are validated once per service generation.
+It also avoided per-table partial state by using one temporary item-property batch and one publication.
+No registry, callback layer, hot reload state, generalized backend, or additional per-element branch was added.